clulab/processors/README.md

 This software requires Java 1.6, Scala 2.9 or higher, and CoreNLP 1.3.4 or higher.

-This code is licensed under GPL v2 or higher.
+This code is licensed under Apache License Version 2.0.
+However, some of the libraries used here, most notably CoreNLP, are GPL.

 (c) Mihai Surdeanu, 2013 -